Faculty member teaching outside

 About Our Program

-In our department, you’ll use history as a tool to understand the present moment.
+In the History Department, you’ll use the past as a tool to understand the present moment.
 That means tracing today’s major themeslike nationalism, capitalism, or environmentalismback to their roots.
 We’ll also empower you to interpret the history of any given people, place, or point in time because we believe understanding history is about so much more than simply memorizing names and dates.

 You’ll have opportunities to explore courses on a range of geographic contextsfrom modern Canada to conflict in Africa.
 We’ll encourage you to study off campus in the places you learn about in class, and use your experience to enrich your research and coursework when you return.